boukew99/boukew99.github.io/articles/README.md

 # Articles
+I write to explain technology and some psychology mixed in.

 -  [road bike](roadbike)
 - [Linux on USB](linux_on_usb) 20-05-22.
 Trying out the linux operating system besides Windows and how to do it.
 - [website](website.md).
 Noting down the process of making my website.